 Korea’s second largest city and its most beautiful coastlines

 Busan is an urban and vibrant port city.
-It is home to Haeundae Beach, the No.1 summer holiday destination in Korea, which includes luxury hotels on a beautiful coastline, bustling shopping districts, and exciting entertainment areas.
+It is home to Haeundae Beach, the No.1 summer holiday destination in Korea, which includees luxury hotels on a beautiful coastline, bustling shopping districts, and exciting entertainment areas.
 Busan is also home to the world’s largest shopping complex, Shinsegae Centum City Department Store, which has made the city a mecca for shopping in Asia.
 Its urban landscape is filled with brightly-lit skyscrapers that come alive every evening.
-There are also various daytime attractions which has become even more spectacular, such as the city’s traditional markets – each replete with sights and flavours.
-Meanwhile, the huddled houses of Gamcheon Culture Village add to Busan’s appeal with their colourful roofs and murals.
+There are also various daytime attractions which has become even more spectacular, such as the city’s traditional markets – each replete with sights and flavors.
+Meanwhile, the huddled houses of Gamcheon Culture Village add to Busan’s appeal with their colorful roofs and murals.

 The biggest gateway to Korea